Gravitational quantum switch on a superposition of spherical shells: Introduction

 A basic property often assumed to hold in quantum gravity phenomenology is that the gravitational field $g_{\mu \nu}$ can be prepared in a superposition of classical configurations.
 For a mass in a superposition of distinct positions, for instance, the gravitational field is assumed to be the superposition of the metrics produced by the mass in each position.
 A key consequence of the superposition of geometries is that causal relations become indefinite, as they are determined by the metric.
 In particular, the order between two events $\mathcal{A}$ and $\mathcal{B}$ can become indefinite \cite{tbell}, with nonzero amplitudes for spacetimes in which the event $\mathcal{A}$ is in the past of $\mathcal{B}$, as well as for spacetimes in which $\mathcal{B}$ is in the past of $\mathcal{A}$.
 The development of a framework for probabilistic theories without a fixed background of causal relations was emphasized in \cite{Hardy} as a step towards the formulation of a full theory of quantum gravity.
 Generalizations of quantum theory that do not assume a fixed background of causal structure were later introduced in \cite{Chiribella,Oreshkov}, and provide tools for the description of processes with an indefinite order among its events.
+The question of how such abstract formalisms relate to concrete gravitational scenarios can be approached, for instance, through the construction of protocols implementing processes with indefinite order in phenomenological models \cite{tbell}, and might require the further development of techniques for the description of events and causal relations on quantized spacetimes, which can be based on an operational approach \cite{tbell,Rovelli}.

 The simplest example of a process with indefinite order is the quantum switch \cite{Chiribella}.
 In this process, two operations $\mathcal{A}$ and $\mathcal{B}$ are performed on a target system, and the order of the operations is entangled with a control bit $C$.
 Let $\ket{0}_C$ and $\ket{1}_C$ be orthogonal states of $C$.
 If the control bit is in the state $\ket{0}_C$, the operation $\mathcal{A}$ is applied before the operation $\mathcal{B}$.
 If in the state $\ket{1}_C$, the operations are applied in the opposite order.
 Preparing the control bit in a superposition $(\ket{0} + \ket{1})/\sqrt{2}$, the target will evolve into a superposition of states obtained through the application of the operations $\mathcal{A}$ and $\mathcal{B}$ in switched orders,